kanglicheng/code-school/react/projects/widgets/README.md

 At this point, you should have a widget that displays the content of a selected tab.
 The selected tab's label should be bold and the content pane should update when a different tab is selected.
-Finally, move on to the bonus phase to make your widgets even better.
+Move on to the next phase. :smiley_cat:

 ## Phase 4: Weather Widget